 Taylor Swift is considered one of the most popular singers of all time, currently pop, but starting in country.
 Despite doing a lot of solo acoustic work over the years, many fans still ask does Taylor Swift use autotune?

 Like many singers, Taylor Swift does use autotune.
-Autotune was extensively used in her early country-oriented music, but as she moved into mainstream pop music, she and her team adopted the use of it more consistently.
+Autotune was NOT extensively used in her early country-oriented music, but as she moved into mainstream pop music, she and her team adopted the use of it more consistently.

 Taylor is not alone in this, as many mainstream artists have autotune used on their voice to correct pitch or alter the tone to better fit the music.